avilay/learn-ui/sample-web-layout/Web Notes.md

 In the above example there are 4 equal sized columns in this row, which means each column would have a span of 3.
 But the `.row-cols-2` class on the row tells BS that it should have only two columns per row.
 This results in two rows with two columns each.

+I can use this with the breakpoints to create a container where the number of columns depend on how wide the viewport is, e.g., setting `.row-cols-md-2` instead of just `row-cols-2` tells BS that for smaller than medium viewports show 4 columns in a single row, but for larger

 #### Columns

 Columns are the workhorse class.
 A page has 12 conceptual columns.
 I can then set the physical column's width in terms of these default conceptual column widths, e.g., `.col-4` spans 4 conceptual column widths.
 Use `.col-{n}` for fully responsive columns and `.cols-{breakpoint}-{n}` for combination of full width and fully responsive.
 If I just use the `.col` class, BS will automatically figure out the column width.
 E.g.,